tpayne/CloudFunctions/Azure/samples/MySQLFunction/README.md

 Issues
 ------
 - On Mac, the JAVA_HOME needs to be faked for the azure-functions:run to work properly - known issue?
+- The password used here is just random junk and bears no relevance to any I use